Spoon398/gxmods-spoon/README.md

 # PATCH NOTES: XBOX 360 NXE v1.1.1
 CHANGES
 - New theme!
 Still tweaking it but it works lol
-- Fixed sounds, but still inadvisable to have your sound effect volume set to 200% for any soound.
+- Fixed sounds, but still inadvisable to have your sound effect volume set to 200% for any sound.
 Please use default or reduced volumes.
 (The upper limit is about 110% for peaking, specifically the tab open sound.)

 PLANNED UPDATES
 - Animated new tab wallpaper based on the original Xbox 360 NXE Dashboard, with both a dark and light theme version.